 Finding My Way

-I started composing for fun at age fifteen, and for a decade and a half I enjoyed exploring a wide range of stylistic materials—from blues and jazz to Renaissance madrigals, and from classical tonality to atonal modernism.
-Eventually, after composing dozens of pieces, I found I had become deeply fascinated by some stylistic possibilities, and surprisingly indifferent to others.
-As these intuitive preferences emerged, my stylistic choices naturally gravitated toward them.
+I began composing and arranging music for fun around age fifteen, and for a decade and a half I enjoyed exploring a wide range of stylistic materials—from blues and jazz to Renaissance madrigals, and from classical tonality to modernist atonality.
+Eventually, after composing dozens of pieces, I found myself gravitating toward some stylistic possibilities and away from others.

-Among the clusters of stylistic qualities I find most engaging are captivating melodies, a sense of physical motion, and flexible forms of modal/tonal organization.
-Some aesthetic traits I find especially fascinating are strikingness, vivid expression, and a sense of mercurial temperament.
+Among the stylistic qualities I find most interesting are melodic beauty, a sense of physical motion, and flexible forms of modal/tonal organization.
+Some aesthetic traits I find particularly fascinating are strikingness, vivid expression, and a sense of mercurial temperament.

 I strive to create works that will engage performers and audience members.
 But for me, much of the pleasure of composing comes from the labor itself—from spending time exploring materials, techniques, and aesthetic concepts that I find inherently engaging.